hippospace/tutorial-lending/README.md

   await sendPayloadTx(client, account, payload);
 ```

-You just need to adapt the last line to be used with your frontend's wallet or wallet-adapter. (we're building a
+You just need to adapt the last line to be used with your frontend's wallet or wallet-adapter — We're building a
-wallet adapter to streamline all of these!)
+wallet adapter to streamline all of these!